ProCern/expiringsqlitedict/README.rst

 Features
 --------

-* Values can be any picklable objects (this can be customized to be as flexible as you need, through custom serializers)
+* Values can be any json-capable objects (this can be customized to be as flexible as you need, through custom serializers)
 * Support for access from multiple programs or threads, with locking fully managed by sqlite itself.
 * A very simple codebase that is easy to read, relying on sqlite for as much behavior as possible.
 * A simple autocommit wrapper (``AutocommitSqliteDict``), if you really can't handle a context manager and need something that fully handles like a dict.
+* An on-demand wrapper (``OnDemand``), for situations where you want to open and close the database in as narrow a window as possible.
 * Support for custom serialization or compression:

 .. code-block:: python